davidmerfield/randomColor/README.md

 ### License

-This project is licensed under the terms of the MIT license.
+This project is dedicated to the public domain.

 ### To do